adrixdx/ms-pacman/README.md

 ##Game Controls:

   -Direction arrows of keyboard: move Ms- Pac-Man up, down, left or right

-  -Press space on start screen or win/game over screens to change the screen to the following one

-  -During levels screens can't be changed
+  -Press the spacebar to start or skip to the next level (does not work on Ready screens)

   -Press ESC to exit the game

+  -Press F1 to show map collisions

+  -Press F2 to start God Mode

+  -Press F3 to shw the direction ghosts are going to move